hubmapconsortium/spatial-transcriptomics-pipeline/README.md

     JSON containing codebook information for the experiment, as formatted by Starfish.

 ##### Segmentation
 There are five possible segmentation methods in this pipeline.
-If cellpose integration or external segmentation are to be used external files must be provided.
+If [cellpose](https://cellpose.readthedocs.io/en/latest/index.html) user-in-the-loop models or external segmentation are to be used, external files must be provided.
 Other parameters may be passed as `json` input.

 - External Segmentation
   1. External roi_set, such as from FIJI segmentation.